Cyclokitty/100DaysOfCode2/log.md

 Learned some Flexbox today.
 Looks handy and sometimes Bootstrap is too, too much.
 I'm enjoying flexbox.
 I will use it in projects.

 Also, worked on an algo.
 Still need to do more work on closures and the other interview questions.

+# Day 55: July 22, 2017

+Finally found a .map that creates an array!
+It's rather sweet looking.

+Yeah, still gotta work on closure.